 All courses are three credits.
 Details are available by clicking each course link.
 At least 15 credits are required.

-Students can transfer 15 master's level credits to their doctoral plan of work.
+Students can transfer 15 master's level credits to their doctoral academic plan.

 - BA 7000 Managerial Accounting